MacHu-GWU/monorepo_aws-project/projects/simple_cdk2-project/README.rst

 Welcome to ``simple_cdk2`` Documentation
 ==============================================================================
-This is a sample project that demonstrates the best practices for a production ready AWS Lambda function project.
+This is a sample project that demonstrates the best practices for a production ready AWS CDK project that depends on other CloudFormation stack.
 It is also a project template can be used to create more project like "this".

 For first time user, please run the following command to build project documentation website and read it::